 What to Look for When Outsourcing an IT Helpdesk

 Over time, I have encountered many companies who wanted to outsource IT support tasks, mainly the helpdesk part.
-There are some stereotypical cases based on the size of the business, which I describe and point out the issues with their approach.
+Here are some stereotypical cases based on the size of the business, which I am going to describe and point out the issues with their approach.

 Small Businesses Outsourcing